 James Bird is an assistant professor of accounting at finance at the University of Alabama at Birmingham’s Collat School of Business, where he’s taught classes in the fundamentals of healthcare financial management, financial accounting, and corporate governance.
 He received both his master’s of accounting and his PhD in healthcare administration from UAB.
 Byrd’s research has explored the topic of accounting fraud in healthcare, and, in addition to a thorough diagnosis of the problem’s causes, provided a call for greater accounting controls.
 His academic papers have been published in: Journal Of Accounting, Ethics, and Public Policy; Journal of Healthcare Finance; and Journal of Healthcare Management.

-Robin Kempf is an assistant professor at the John Jay College of Criminal Justice, where she teaches classes in healthcare fraud, organizational theory, and ethics.
+Dr. Robin Kempf is an assistant professor in the School of Public Affairs at UCCS.
+She formerly served as an assistant professor at the John Jay College of Criminal Justice, where she taught classes in healthcare fraud, organizational theory, and ethics.
 She holds both a JD and a PhD from the University of Kansas.
 Prior to joining the faculty at John Jay, she held several positions within the government of the State of Kansas, including as Inspector General of the Kansas Health Policy Authority, where she oversaw the Medicaid program and state employee health plan.
 Her scholarly work has been published in: Journal of Public Affairs Education; Journal of Public Administration Research and Theory; and American Review of Public Administration.

 Matt Zbrog is a writer and freelancer who has been living abroad since 2016.
 His nonfiction has been published by Euromaidan Press, Cirrus Gallery, and Our Thursday.
 Both his writing and his experience abroad are shaped by seeking out alternative lifestyles and counterculture movements, especially in developing nations.
 You can follow his travels through Eastern Europe and Central Asia on Instagram at @weirdviewmirror.
 He’s recently finished his second novel, and is in no hurry to publish it.